Activity 5B: Explore

 Strength in numbers

 When zoos and aquariums join forces in advocacy, we can achieve big wins for wildlife.
-Just in the past few years, AZA zoos and aquariums secured more than $1 billion in COVID relief, $30 million for endangered species and we are close to passing the Big Cat Public Safety Act.
+Just in the past few years, AZA zoos and aquariums secured more than $1 billion in COVID relief, $30 million for endangered species and we played a critical role in passing the Big Cat Public Safety Act.
 We can apply what we’ve learned to take collective action on climate.

 AZA’s regional working group structure